UK Budget: Chancellor’s attempts to lift medium-term growth are unlikely to succeed

 Recession avoided for now?

 The good news for the public finances is that the independent Office for Budgetary Responsibility (OBR) now has the UK avoiding a technical recession this year (two consecutive quarters of negative growth).
-The economy is still forecast to decline by 0.2%, but this is substantially better than the -1.4% previously forecast.
+The economy still declines by 0.2%, but this is substantially better than the -1.4% previously forecast.
 GDP growth for 2024 has also been upgraded, from 1.3% to 1.8%, but the medium-term prospects have been downgraded significantly.

 Growth by 2027 is assumed to be just 1.9%, compared to the previous forecast of 2.3%.
 This follows the recent downgrade to medium-term prospects by the Bank of England, which cited lower productivity growth as a cause for reduced growth.